sgmills2/seangmills.com/index.md

 I care about “untechnology,”
 building things that take humans out of the loop so they can live happy and healthy.

+I value practicality and application over theory (whilst using it to prove points).

 I specialize in web and mobile application architecture and prioritize product UI/UX.
 I love data science infrastructure, hardware, and IOT.

 I’ve worked on [a smart target for shooting ranges](https://lithit.com), [motion tracking for wearable devices](http://www.chicagotribune.com/bluesky/originals/ct-rithmio-seed-funding-bsi-20150630-story.html), and [a data analytics platform](https://civisanalytics.com).